Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Intuitive arguments for the appearance of long time Gaussian distributions

 \section{Intuitive arguments for the appearance of long time Gaussian distributions}

-The prediction of Eq. (\ref{vis}) for the viscosity of quintessential non-equilibrium liquids (supercooled liquids and glasses) that yielded the 16 decade collapse of Fig. \ref{Collapse.} was first derived \cite{me} by invoking a Gaussian distribution of width $\sigma_{\epsilon}$.
+The prediction of Eq. (\ref{vis}) for the viscosity of quintessential non-equilibrium liquids (supercooled liquids and glasses) that yielded the 16 decade collapse of Figure \ref{Collapse.} was first derived \cite{me} by computing long time averages and invoking a Gaussian distribution of finite width $\sigma_{\epsilon}$.
 At the other extreme, equilibrium systems also display a Gaussian distribution of their energy density $P(\epsilon')$.
 In \cite{me}, we motivated the presence of a Gaussian distribution by maximizing the Shannon entropy for a given $\sigma_{\epsilon}$.
-In this Appendix, we suggest that the appearance of long time normal distributions might also be natural from other considerations.
+We now suggest that long time normal distributions (both in systems that exhibit long time equilibrium and those that do not such as glasses) might also be natural from other considerations.
 In general, the probability distribution $P(\epsilon')$ may be calculated along lines similar to those that led to Eq. (\ref{Heavy}) in our toy example of Eq. (\ref{hferro}) where the system was continuously driven by an external transverse field.
 However, unlike the models studied in Section \ref{sec:dual}, at long times, supercooled liquids and glasses are no longer driven by an external bath $H_{tr}$ that continuously cools/heats them in a predetermined fashion.
 Instead, for supercooled liquids and glasses, at long times, the external heat bath (similar to the situation in equilibrium thermodynamics), becomes a source of stochastic noise (whose strength is set by its temperature $T$).
 Thus, the initially driven (i.e., continuously cooled) supercooled fluids or glasses will, at these long times, be effectively exposed to random noise.
-Following the same reasoning that gave rise to Eq. (\ref{Heavy}), we may compute general moments of the Heisenberg picture Hamiltonian
+Following the reasoning that led to Eq. (\ref{Heavy}), we examine general moments of the Heisenberg picture Hamiltonian